WLenhard/cNORM/README.md

 # NOTE!
 At this point, you usually select a good fitting model and rerun the process.
 # with a fixed number of terms, e. g. four.
 Try avoid models with a high number of terms:
 cnorm.elfe <- cnorm(raw = elfe$raw, group = elfe$group, terms = 4)

+# Per default, the power parameter is set to 4.
+You can choose a value up to 6, but higher
+# values can lead to overfit.
+In most cases, 4 is fine or the value can be reduced to 3 by
+# specifying the k prarameter (e. g., k = 3).
+If you do not want to have a square matrix of
+# powers, you can specify the age trajectory via parameter t.
+In the following example, the
+# distribution per age is modeled with power parameter 3 (= cubic), while for the age, there
+# is only a quadratic trajectory (-> 't = 2').
+cnorm.elfe <- cnorm(raw = elfe$raw, group = elfe$group, k = 3, t = 2)

 #  Visual inspection of the percentile curves of the fitted model
 plot(cnorm.elfe, "percentiles")